tom1299/helm-k8s-playground/cka-tasks/kind-join-worker/README.md

 ```

 # TODO
 - Find out why the cgroup cpuset is missing and fix it.
+Edit: Seems really to be related to Podman rootless as the same command works yields
+  the same error on the control plane node:
+    ```bash
+    kubeadm init phase preflight
+    ```
 - Find out whether it is possible to ignore specific errors instead of all SystemVerification errors.